 “Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand.”
 (Norman L. Kerth, 2001)

-In other words, “At the end of a project everyone knows so much more.
-Naturally we will discover decisions and actions we wish we could do over.
-This is wisdom to be celebrated, not judgement used to embarrass.”
+In other words, “At the end of a project, everyone knows so much more.
+Naturally, we will discover decisions and actions we wish we could do-over.
+This is wisdom to be celebrated, not judgment used to embarrass.”

 Structure the conversation to make it clear